antononcube/Raku-Jupyter-Chatbook/README.md

 ```
 # (
 #
-# As of July 2020, the population of Niger is estimated to be 24,054,653 people.
+# As of July 2020, the population of Niger is estimated to be 22,822,542.
 #
-# According to the World Bank, the population of Gabon was 2,244,646 in 2020.)
+# According to the World Bank, the population of Gabon is 2,264,927 as of 2020.)
 ```

 For more examples of LLM functions and LLM chat objects see the notebook